| || member for 13 years, 4 months, 17 days|

 I'm looking for any information on Scovill, Hill, Gear, Parlett, Lawton, Shields, Weilbacher, Frierdich, Murrah.

-Please don't add any music to my interments.
-If you have a picture for one of my memorials you'd like to add, go ahead, but please let me know so I can see it!
+If you add a picture for one of my memorials, please let me know so I can see it instead of stumbling on it later!
 Thanks!

 This was posted in the forums, and I think it pretty much sums up how most of us feel about graving and looking for our ancestors.